gdiet/backup/README.md

 `TreeEntries`: The tree root entry has `id` 0.
 The tree structure is defined by providing the `parentId` for each node. `time` is the last modified unix timestamp in milliseconds. `deleted` is set to the deletion unix timestamp in milliseconds; for existing (= not deleted) files it is `0`. `dataId` is `null` for directories.
 For files, it is a reference to `DataEntries.id`.
 If no matching `DataEntries.id` exists, the file size is zero.

 `DataEntries`: Each sequence of bytes that can be referenced as a file content is assigned a unique `id`.
-The bytes can stored in multiple non-contiguous parts, where `seq` of the first part is `1` and so on. `start` and `stop` define the storage position of the part, where `stop` points to the position **after** the respective part. `length` is the combined length of all parts, `hash` the MD5 hash of the full sequence, that is, of all parts concatenated. `length` and `hash` are only set for the first part of each data entry, for subsequent parts they are `null`.
+The bytes are stored in 1 to n non-contiguous parts, where `seq` of the first part is `1` and so on. `start` and `stop` define the storage position of the part, where `stop` points to the position **after** the respective part. `length` is the combined length of all parts, `hash` the MD5 hash of the full sequence, that is, of all parts concatenated. `length` and `hash` are only set for the first part of each data entry, for subsequent parts they are `null`.

 ### File Contents